ericdurban/World-Travel-Tracker/README.md

 ## Acknowledgements

-- Thanks to Bootstrap for the great UI Framework.
 - Thanks to Angela Yu and her amazing bootcamp that helped me develop the tools I needed to make this website!
 - Thanks to http://www.w3.org/2000/svg for allowing me to pull their data publicly.